smwaqas89/NCA-AIIO-Associate/readme.md

 ---

-# 🔄 Deep Learning: Training vs Inference — Detailed Notes (NCA-AIIO)
+# 🔄 Deep Learning: Training vs Inference

 Understanding the difference between training and inference is essential for AI infrastructure, operations, and deployments.